 [Boilerplate – Company Info].

-How to Contact a Local Press to Do a Press Release for Your Book?
+How to Contact the Local Press to Do a Press Release for Your Book

-To distribute press releases you can use the PRNEWS.IO service.
-Since launching in late 2017, PRNEWS.IO has helped over 1000 customers from 65 countries gain mentions in online news media.
-How high would their chances be with DIY?
+To distribute press releases, you can use the PRNEWS.IO service.
+Since launching in late 2017, PRNEWS.IO has helped over 1,000 customers from 65 countries gain mentions in online news media.
+How high would their chances be with distributing the press releases themselves?
 How long would it take them to get the same kind of results?
 Well, the question is open.

 A couple of notes here, for TV at least.
 You need to be available for an interview and have something more to offer than just the book to show.
-If you could set up a signing and invite them or maybe a meeting with a local book club, so they could have what is called “b-roll” to go with the story, that would be best.
+If you could set up a signing and invite journalists or maybe organize a meeting with a local book club, so journalists could have what is called “b-roll” to go with the story..

 When you do the release, keep it simple to the WHO, WHAT, WHERE, WHEN, AND WHY.

-You could put a short synopsis on there and your contact info, telling them you would be happy to chat when they are available.
+You could put a short synopsis of this information and your contact info as your press release, telling a journalist that you would be happy to chat when they are available.
 Follow it up by calling the Assignments Manager to try to set something up or find out if they are willing to cover your story.

-Another avenue is to talk to the producer of their midday show.
-In smaller markets, they are constantly needing guests, and you could come on and speak live about your book.
+Another avenue is to talk to the producer of a midday show.
+In smaller markets, producers of local shows are constantly needing guests, and you could come on and speak live about your book.
 This is a completely different skill set than doing an interview, and there is no second take, but it might be an avenue to help you get press.

 Offer to give them a copy of the book too, if they want it.
 They aren’t likely to do a review, but it’s a nice gesture.